bambooforest/IntroDataScience_Spring_2022/10_Dimensionality_reduction_clustering_I/README.md

 ![](README_files/figure-gfm/unnamed-chunk-5-1.png)<!-- -->

-### The last resort: 3D plots
+### The last resort: 3D plots…

-Our last resort of visualizing more than two variables are 3D plots.
+Your last resort of visualizing more than two variables should be 3D plots.
 The package [plot3D](http://www.sthda.com/english/wiki/impressive-package-for-3d-and-4d-graph-r-software-and-data-visualization) allows you to plot 3D data with the function `scatter3D()`